Start Freelancing While You Have a 9-5 Job

 Launching a freelance business can take time.
 That’s why you want to start when you still have a full-time job with a dependable income.

-There’s lots more about freelancing in my book, How to Start a Successful Creative Agency.
-It’s the essential business guide for graphic designers, copywriters, filmmakers, photographers, and programmers.
+I’ve just published How to Become a Successful Creative Freelancer.
+It’s the essential business guide for freelance writers, designers, developers, filmmakers, and photographers.

-Over 300 pages and 23 chapters, available at Amazon (Paper & Kindle), Kobo (ebook), Apple Books (ebook), and Gumroad (PDF).
+Available at Amazon (Paperback & Kindle ebook), Kobo (ebook), Apple Books (ebook), and Gumroad (PDF).

-A Business Bible
+Testimonial: A Business Bible

 “This book is so chock full I have to read it slowly.
 I got it for my birthday and I really enjoy it.
 I read it piece by piece and then integrate the different lessons.”